 Applied learning projects are undertaken in a business over several weeks.
 Industries included are: Health Care, Design / Construction, Robotics, Emergency Services / Working together, Hospitality, Trades / DIY, Mapping & Technology, Animal Studies & Hospitality, Aged Care, Childcare, Design / Arts, Hair, Skin & Beauty, Science / Laboratory Skills, Waterway Health / Environmental Science, Fire Safety and Rescue.

-The Project not only enabled students’ learning through relevant, interesting and fun activities but also allowed them to develop and increase meaningful partnerships with their school and local communities.
-They discovered more about their preferred learning styles, interests and attributes.
+The Project not only enables students’ learning through relevant, interesting and fun activities but also allows them to develop and increase meaningful partnerships with their school and local communities.
+They discover more about their preferred learning styles, interests and attributes.